I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 Well, to each his own.

-You don't think that he has preferably stepped in it.
+You don't think that he has preferably stepped in it?

-He's definitely stepped in it, but I still support him.
+Oh, well, yeah, he's definitely stepped in it, but I still support him.

 I mean, everyone makes mistakes.